 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-The current break on student loan payments is set to expire on Sept.
-30, which means that millions of federal student loan borrowers will be on the hook for monthly payments with interest for the first time since March 2020.
-While Progressive Democrats have put pressure on the Biden administration to extend the break until March 2022, President Biden has not indicated that an extension is coming – meaning that any further student loan relief is unlikely.
+The current break on student loan payments is set to expire on Dec.
+31, 2022, following a series of extensions, which means that in four months millions of federal student loan borrowers will be on the hook for monthly payments with interest for the first time since March 2020.
+While the U.S. Department of Education previously stated that the forbearance period would end on Aug.
+31, its most recent press release says that the extension was implemented in response to the lingering COVID-19 impacts.

-If you’re concerned about making payments again, you have options.
-Consider enrolling in an income-driven repayment plan or Public Service Loan Forgiveness if you’re looking for a lower monthly payment, or apply for federal forbearance if you don’t have the resources to start up payments.
+However, if you’re concerned about making payments again in January, you have options.
+If you’re looking for a lower monthly payment, consider enrolling in an income-driven repayment plan or Public Service Loan Forgiveness – which has temporarily loosened its eligibility requirements through Oct.
+31 – or apply for federal forbearance if you don’t have the resources to start up payments.
 You can also think about refinancing with a private lender if you can get a lower interest rate and you aren’t worried about losing federal benefits.